jaroslawr/notes/unix/cli/curl.md

 Use of stdout and stderr by curl is a complicated story:
 - the response body is the only default output and it is written to stdout
-- `-i/--include` enables writing out the response headers to stdout before the response body
+- with `-i/--include`, response headers are written out to stdout before the response body
-- `-o/--output <file>` affects the response body and optionally the response headers included by using `-i/--include`, redirecting those parts of output to `file`
+- with `-o/--output <file>` the response body and optionally the response headers included by using `-i/--include` are redirected to `file`
 - `-o/--output` does NOT affect the additional output that is enabled by `-v/--verbose` or by `-w/--write-out`
-- output enabled by `-v/--verbose` is written to stderr
+- the output enabled by `-v/--verbose` is written to stderr
-- output enabled by `-w/--write-out` is written to stdout after the response body, unless `%{stderr}` is used in the format string
+- the output enabled by `-w/--write-out` is written to stdout after the response body, unless `%{stderr}` is used in the format string
 - when stdout is not a tty curl starts printing a progress bar on stderr, even when stderr also is not a tty